qlik-oss/corectl/docs/corectl_reload.md

 ### Options

 ```
+      --connections string   Path to a yml file containing the data connection definitions
+      --dimensions string    A list of generic dimension json paths
   -h, --help                 help for reload
+      --measures string      A list of generic measures json paths
+      --no-save              Do not save the app
+      --objects string       A list of generic object json paths
+      --script string        path/to/reload-script.qvs that contains a qlik reload script.
+If omitted the last specified reload script for the current app is reloaded
-      --silent   Do not log reload progress
+      --silent               Do not log reload output
 ```

 ### Options inherited from parent commands